ChristianNally/LHL-webdev-lectures-nally/w04d2/README.md

 # Document Object Model

-# Pure Javascript as the Default Client-side Language
+# Javascript, the Default Client-side
 ## ("Selectors, Event Listeners and Chaining, Oh My!")

+[x] the console allows you to evaluate JS expressions [x] some of the objects that are defined in the browser context: window, document, and navigator

 # jQuery
 ## ("One simple syntax to rule them all!")